safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 **1/1 Safe Account**

-We are going to sign the messafe using the 1/1 Safe.
-Let’s connect `owner3` and sign using the previous concepts:
+We will sign the message using the 1/1 Safe.
+Connect `owner3` and sign using the concepts explained earlier.

 ```typescript
 // Create a new message object